Mardoqueu/bookstore/README.md

   </a>
 </p>

-> Projeto Web Fullstack completo com tecnologias como Spring Boot, Angular 10 e 11, Heroku, JPA, Git, Github
+> Complete Fullstack Web project with technologies like Spring Boot, Angular 10 and 11, Heroku, JPA, Git, Github

 ## Author